 Objective

-This project explores how introducing cost transparency earlier in the browsing experience can reduce friction, improve trust, and help users complete their orders more confidently.
+This minor project explores how introducing cost transparency earlier in the browsing experience can reduce friction, improve trust, and help users complete their orders more confidently.

 Current Flow